junxit/us-congress-code/title-21/chapter-9/sec-350d.md

   - **(1)** The term “facility” includes any factory, warehouse, or establishment (including a factory, warehouse, or establishment of an importer) that manufactures, processes, packs, or holds food.
 Such term does not include farms; restaurants; other retail food establishments; nonprofit food establishments in which food is prepared for or served directly to the consumer; or fishing vessels (except such vessels engaged in processing as defined in section 123.3(k) of title 21, Code of Federal Regulations).
   - **(2)** The term “domestic facility” means a facility located in any of the States or Territories.
   - **(3)**
-    - **(A)** The term “foreign facility” means a facility that manufacturers, processes, packs, or holds food, but only if food from such facility is exported to the United States without further processing or packaging outside the United States.
+    - **(A)** The term “foreign facility” means a facility that manufacturers,11 So in original.
+Probably should be “manufactures,”. processes, packs, or holds food, but only if food from such facility is exported to the United States without further processing or packaging outside the United States.
     - **(B)** A food may not be considered to have undergone further processing or packaging for purposes of subparagraph (A) solely on the basis that labeling was added or that any similar activity of a de minimis nature was carried out with respect to the food.
 - **(d)** *Rule of construction* Nothing in this section shall be construed to authorize the Secretary to require an application, review, or licensing process for a facility to be registered, except with respect to the reinstatement of a registration that is suspended under subsection (b).